 Finish your day with dinner at Souk Al Bahar, an Arabic-style marketplace of restaurants and shops overlooking Burj Khalifa Lake.
 Or, enjoy cocktails on the terrace of the Address Boulevard, a luxury hotel adjoining the mall with jaw-dropping views of the Burj Khalifa.

 The easiest way to get to the Dubai Mall is via the state-of-the-art Dubai Metro.
 Alight at the Burj Khalifa/Dubai Mall Station, then follow the Metro Link Bridge to the mall’s entrance.
 There’s also valet parking available if you’d rather drive, as well as taxis, Uber and Careem services.
-The Careem app is indispensable if you’re travelling with a tot: Careem Kids cars come fitted with a child seat.
+The Careem app is indispensable if you’re traveling with a tot: Careem Kids cars come fitted with a child seat.

 - Bag a bargain: Time your visit to coincide with the Dubai Shopping Festival, a month-long sale that runs through January.